Taking a driving test in your own car

 No, you don't need to inform the driving test centre before the day of your driving test if you want to use your own car.

 Yes, you can take the driving test without an instructor.
-If you are using your own car, the car of a family member or someone else's car, you need to ensure that it meets all of the requirements and have a valid insurance policy for it.
+If you are using your own car, the car of a family member or someone else's car, you need to ensure that it meets all of the driving test car requirements and have a valid insurance policy for it.

 Yes, you can take the driving test in a car with an automatic or semi-automatic transmission.

-Yes, you can take a driving test in a hire car as long as it has dual controls and meets all of the necessary requirements.
+Yes, you can take a driving test in a hire car as long as it has dual controls and meets all of the necessary driving test car requirements.

 Final thoughts